kordless/grub-2.0/README.md

 # Grub 2.0
 Grub-2.0 is a machine learning crawler.
-Skip to [the install instead](https://github.com/kordless/grub-2.0#install)?
+Skip to [the install](https://github.com/kordless/grub-2.0#install) if you want to jump into it.

 Grub provides machines and humans the ability to find, explore and extract image based content, including content found on-line on the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web).

+Grub provides deployment mechanisms for Solr, Tensorflow and Aperture, Grub's imaging crawler.
+Grub runs behind the scenes at [https://mitta.us](https://mitta.us), a site I run that provides machine learning models a way to record what they've seen and run various predictive and relatedness functions provided by Solr.
+Using Tensorflow and other machine learning vision services, like Google Vision and GPT-3, Mitta is able to do additive extraction of image labels and intellegent analysis of content.

+## Aperture
-One or more machine learning models may be used to inspect and extract text or images from page screenshots imaged using a [Selinium](https://selenium-python.readthedocs.io/installation.html) box.
+One or more machine learning models may be used to inspect and extract text or images from page screenshots imaged using a [Selinium](https://selenium-python.readthedocs.io/installation.html) box we call Aperture.
 Screen images from a page "crawl" are processed by various models and the results are placed into an index where they may be searched or related to other content using [Solr's facet API](https://lucene.apache.org/solr/guide/8_7/json-facet-api.html).

 Here is an example where we use Grub's crawler to image [a page about photographing snowflakes](https://mymodernmet.com/nathan-myhrvold-snowflake-images/) and then send that image to an [OpenCV model](https://pypi.org/project/opencv-python/) to crop and extract larger imagery found on the page (in this case a photo of a snowflake).
 Passing the original article and the image of the snowflake to Google Vision's model returns text which may be added to a document already in the index.